Chymyst/chymyst-core/docs/chymyst01.md

 ```

 After this, verbosity level 2 is set on all reactions involving the RS to which `counter` is bound.
-This might result in a large printout if many reactions are proceeding.
+This might result in a large printout if many reactions are happening.
 So this facility should be used only for debugging or testing.

 ## Common errors